Quantifying structural uncertainty in chemical reaction network inference: Methods

 Next, we describe how we compute the model evidence of each CRN from the ensemble $\CRNset(\estset)$.
-Exact calculation of the model evidence involves an intractable integration over high-dimensional parameter space, so it is common to calculate the model evidence approximately; see \cite{llorente_marginal_2023} for a review of model evidence computation strategies.
+Exact calculation of the model evidence involves an intractable integration over high-dimensional parameter space, so it is common to calculate the model evidence approximately; see \inlinecite{llorente_marginal_2023} for a review of model evidence computation strategies.
 Here, we use the Bayesian information criterion (BIC)~\cite{schwarz_estimating_1978}, given by

 and $\lvert\data\rvert$ denotes the number of observations.
-Technically, the multiplicative prefactor of $\lvert\data\rvert$ should be the number of model parameters, here we ignore the noise variances and count only the number of reactions for simplicity.
-The BIC is an approximation of twice the negative log model evidence.
+Although the multiplicative prefactor of $\lvert\data\rvert$ is usually defined as the number of model parameters, here we ignore the noise variances and count only the number of reactions, as the resulting discrepancy is an additive constant with respect to $\CRN$.
+For large $\lvert\data\rvert$, the BIC is approximately equal to $-2 \log p(\data\vert \CRN)$~\cite{schwarz_estimating_1978}.
 Note that the optimisation in \eqref{eq:bic} differs from minimisation of \eqref{eq:loss_func} as the penalty function from \eqref{eq:loss_func} is replaced with the constraint $k_r = 0 \,\forall\, r \in \fullCRN\setminus\CRN$ in \eqref{eq:bic}.
 Nevertheless, the estimates $\estset$ are used as starting values for the optimisation problems \eqref{eq:bic}; see Supplementary Materials~S2.3.
 We refer to the maximiser in \eqref{eq:bic} as the maximum likelihood estimate (MLE) under CRN $\CRN$.

 An exact computation of the denominator of the posterior distribution~\eqref{eq:bayes_crn} requires summing over all possible CRNs $\CRN\subseteq\fullCRN$, which is computationally infeasible.
 Instead, we only sum over the CRNs in the ensemble $\CRNset(\estset)$, obtained from the collection of estimates $\estset$.
 Substituting the BIC approximation $\textsc{bic}(\CRN) \approx -2 \log p(\data\vert \CRN)$ gives us